itsgreggreg/haskell_quick_reference/README.md

 -- ↑   └ What you must pass in to construct this type -- └ Value Constructor

--- A function called "Age" that takes one "Int" now exists and it produces the value "Age Int" -- which has a type of "Age"
+-- A function called "Age" that takes one "Int" now exists and it produces the value "Age some-int" -- which has a type of "Age"
 ```